rancher/docs/content/rancher/v2.x/en/cluster-admin/volumes-and-storage/_index.md

 If you have a pool of block storage, Longhorn can help you provide persistent storage to your Kubernetes cluster without relying on cloud providers.
 For more information about Longhorn features, refer to the [documentation.](https://longhorn.io/docs/1.0.2/what-is-longhorn/)

-Rancher v2.5 simplified the process of installing Longhorn on a Rancher-managed cluster.
-For more information, see [this page.]({{<baseurl>}}/rancher/v2.x/en/longhorn)

 ### Provisioning Storage Examples

 We provide examples of how to provision storage with [NFS,](./examples/nfs) [vSphere,](./examples/vsphere) and [Amazon's EBS.](./examples/ebs)